meow-edit/meow/README.md

 ![meow-expand](https://user-images.githubusercontent.com/11796018/103553967-2a5cbf80-4ee9-11eb-9c80-c85f4a8b1ce0.gif)
 </details>

-Following is the basic movement, the later one of each group will activate the `char` type selection, and the previous will expand the `char` type selection and will cancel selection with other types.
+Following are the basic movements in four directions.
+The later one in each group will activate the `char` type selection; the former will expand the `char` type selection and cancel the non-`char` selection made with other meow commands.

 `meow-left` / `meow-left-expand` Move left by char.